Exploring primordial black holes and gravitational waves with R-symmetric GUT Higgs inflation: Multifield Inflation

 With $\gamma_4<0$, the $s=0$ trajectory transforms into a local maximum for $h \gg M$.
 The significance of $\gamma_4$ is evident from the expression above, as it can shift the positioning of the local minimum (valley) of the potential towards larger $s$-field values at $h \gg M$ for a fixed $\gamma_6$.
 By selecting suitable values for $\gamma_6$ and $\gamma_4$, a region of false vacuum can be established near an effective inflection point in the potential~\cite{Kawai_2023}.
 This is the region where a phase of Ultra Slow Roll (USR) inflation can be realized.
 In Fig.~\ref{3DP}, we illustrate a 3D representation of the Einstein frame potential, showcasing the presence of this inflection point region.
 By appropriately tuning $\gamma_6$ and $\gamma_4$, the depth of this false vacuum can be modified.
 For our numerical computations, we utilized the multifield formalism tools as described in Refs.\cite{Kaiser_2013, Peterson_2011, Gordon_2000, Nakamura_1996, Gong_2011,Geller:2022nkr}.

 In Fig.~\ref{3DT}, we present the inflationary trajectory superimposed on the Einstein frame potential, where $\gamma_6=0.13$ and $\gamma_4=-0.395804$.
+The role of the $s$-field requires some clarification, which can be achieved by examining the inflationary trajectory.
+Initially, when $h$ is large, the $s$-field forms a valley, and as the inflaton moves along this valley during this ``slow-roll'' phase, the $s$-field remains fixed at a particular value.
+However, at a certain point, the $h$-field encounters a sharp turn while the $s$-field is still fixed; this marks the beginning of the $s$-field's dynamic role.
+The $s$-field then proceeds to roll down a path characterized by an inflection point, with the $h$-field remaining nearly constant.
+This path ultimately leads to the minimum of the potential at $s=0$ and $h\sim M$.
+Thus, the formation of the inflection point is not due to a single field alone but rather a combination of both fields, with the $s$-field playing the dominant role.

-The evolution of the fields is depicted in the top panel of Fig.~\ref{fig:FS}.
+The evolution of the fields is also depicted in the top panel of Fig.~\ref{fig:FS}.
 This trajectory undergoes two distinct stages: initially, it experiences typical slow-roll inflation within the valley, and upon reaching the inflection point, a second stage of Ultra Slow Roll (USR) inflation begins.
 During USR, the first slow-roll parameter, $\epsilon=-\dot{H}/H^2$, is significantly suppressed ($\epsilon_{USR}\ll\epsilon_{SR}$).
 We identify the end of the first stage from the local maximum of $\epsilon$ (or when $\eta\equiv 2\epsilon-\dot{\epsilon}/2H\epsilon$ first crosses unity).
 Inflation ends when the parameter $\epsilon$ attains unity, as depicted in the middle panel of Fig.~\ref{fig:FS}.
 The blue-hatched region signifies the first stage of inflation, while the green-hatched region represents the second stage.
 The duration of USR can be regulated by adjusting the parameter $\gamma_4$ while keeping $\gamma_6$ fixed.
 The Hubble parameter is presented in the bottom panel of Fig.\ref{fig:FS}.